raulcano/articles/stop-printing-money.md

 If the goal is to distribute wealth to the poor, there are better ways than inflation (which almost always benefit the rich and create an unfair redistribution).

-Also, price stability does not need to be good per se.
+Also, printing money to guarantee price stability does not need to be good per se.
 What needs to be stable is the reference against which we price our goods and services, so the price signal is sent around to all participants of the economy to do whatever they see fit.
 By keeping prices artificially stable, we lose a much valuable information and we fight an unnecesary battle against the deflationary force or technology and progress.
 Stable prices are good but cheaper prices are way better.

 Saving money means that you lower your 'time preference', that is, you decide to not give in to your immediate impulses and rather prepare for an uncertain future or just delay any consumption you could do now.
 - If with time, your savings increase in value because society got more productive and you can buy more stuff with the same amount of money, that's a fair reward.
 - If with time, your savings lose value because society got less productive or there was a catastrophe, that's fair as well.
 At least you would be more prepared than someone who didn't save, so in comparison you are better off (or not so hardly hit by the catastrophe).
 - If with time, your savings lose value because money producers decided to print more money, that's unfair.
 Your savings lose value because of the interests of the money producers, which most likely won't be aligned with yours.

-If the Government didn't force you to use their money via legal-tender laws, and different monies were allowed to participate in a free market, then people could choose whatever money fit better for them.
-In this case, people could choose if the money printing by the Government is something they would tolerate by staying in that currency or switching to a different one.
+If the government didn't force you to use their money via legal-tender laws, and different monies were allowed to participate in a free market, then people could choose whatever money fit better for them.
+In this case, people could choose if the money printing by the government is something they would tolerate by staying in that currency or switching to a different one.
 With a free competition of monies, money printing would not be as unfair as when one is not allowed to exit a particular fiat currency.

 I guess the underlaying issue I have with printing money is a question of liberty.
 In particular, the option of delaying consumption is unfairly punished: with inflation you are incentivized to spend because otherwise your savings lose value via the hidden tax of inflation.
 If the goverment only allows one money for you to store your savings, and at the same time, they dilute that money at their will, they are taking freedom from you to decide when to spend your hard-earned money.